-Commercial fruits not considered as hosts for Drosophila suzukii

-The PRA identified fruit pathways, based on the consideration of commercial quality fruit, as defined in the scope of the PRA.
-In addition to the host fruits assessed to be above Australia's ALOP, the PRA also identified several fruits that can be attacked by Drosophila suzukii when damaged or over-ripe, and provide a pathway for this pest to enter Australia (Appendix B).
+Commercial fruits not considered as hosts for Drosophila suzukii above Australia's ALOP, the PRA also identified several fruits that can be attacked by Drosophila suzukii when damaged or over-ripe, and provide a pathway for this pest to enter Australia (Appendix B).
 It is likely that Drosophila suzukii could attack a wide range of fresh fruits if they are damaged or over-ripe.
-To ensure fresh fruits that are not considered hosts of Drosophila suzukii are not pathways for the entry and establishment of this pest, commercial fruit quality standards will need to be maintained by the exporting country for fruit where Drosophila suzukii is known to occur.
+To ensure fresh fruits that are not considered hosts of Drosophila suzukii are not pathways for the entry and establishment of this pest, commercial fruit quality standards will need to be maintained for fresh fruit by the exporting country where Drosophila suzukii is known to occur.